quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part17_11-3_Types_of_C.md

 :p What distinguishes a bilateral contract from a unilateral contract?
 ??x
 A bilateral contract involves both parties making reciprocal promises.
 For example, if A agrees to buy B's car for $1,000 and B agrees to sell it, both have made promises that are binding once accepted.
 In contrast, a unilateral contract requires one party to perform an act in exchange for the other’s promise.
-For instance, if C offers a reward of $500 for finding their lost dog, D finds the dog but does not claim the reward; no contract is formed.
+For instance, if C offers a reward of$500 for finding their lost dog, D finds the dog but does not claim the reward; no contract is formed.

 ```java
 public class BilateralContractExample {